Alpujarra almeriense → South of the Sierra Nevada

 The province of Almería Alhama de Almería Canjáyar

 The Alpujarra Almeriense is a Spanish region located in the western part of the province of Almería.
-This area borders the Almerian regions of Los Filabres-Tabernas to the north, the metropolitan area of Almería to the east and Poniente Almeriense to the south, as well as the Granadina regions of Alpujarra Granadina to the west and Guadix to the northwest.
+This territory borders the Almería regions of Los Filabres-Tabernas to the north, Metropolitan Almería to the east, and Poniente Almeriense to the south, as well as the Granada regions of Alpujarra Granadina to the west and Guadix to the northwest.

-It consists of 22 municipalities, of which Alhama de Almería is the most populous and Laujar de Andarax the largest.
-The least populated municipality is Beires, and the smallest is Alicún.
-The traditional and historical capital is the town of Laujar de Andarax.
+It comprises twenty-two municipalities, the most populated of which is Alhama de Almería, and the largest is Laujar de Andarax; conversely, the municipality with the fewest inhabitants is Beires, and the smallest in area is Alicún.
+Its traditional and historical capital is the town of Laujar de Andarax.

 Laujar de Andarax